ModelOriented/hstats/README.md

 **What makes a ML model black-box?
 It's the interactions!**

+How to study them?
 Friedman and Popescu's H statistics [1] quantify different aspects of interaction strength, see [Background](#background) for details:

 | Statistic   | Short description                        | How to read its value?                                                                                |
 |-------------|------------------------------------------|-------------------------------------------------------------------------------------------------------|